 Q: Can you help us find an officiant?

 A: Yes we can, because we have two officiants on staff.
 An officiant is included in our All-Inclusive package.

-Q: How many photos do you typically take in the three hour elopement package?
+Q: How many photos do you typically take in the four hour elopement package?

 Q: Can you help me find someone to do my hair and makeup?

-A: Yes.
-I have a list of several talented, reliable hair and makeup artists that go to Yosemite.
+A: Yes!
+I work with an amazing team of talented, reliable hair and makeup artists that go to Yosemite.
 Both our Gold and Platinum packages include hair and makeup.

 Q: Can we do a First Look?